14 Steps to Choosing Hiking Shoes; A Bigfoot View

 - Colour and appearance are considerations but this factor comes last.

 - Look at durability.
 This doesn’t mean buying shoes that will last the longest but if you have this option then this will help offset the eventual cost.

 - I like to buy something that I can easily replace if need be which means a shoe that is well known world wide rather than something that nobody has heard of.
 I want to know that if I need a replacement I know how it feels and how it will perform.

 - And last but not least talk to the professionals.
-I frequent a number of hiking stores in Canberra, purchase from three of them, as well as purchasing from a couple online.
-Regarding footwear, if I’m looking at buying something new I will always purchase in-store and tend to go to one particular store to do so because of trust.
+I frequent a number of hiking stores in Canberra, purchase from two of them, as well as purchasing from a couple online.
+Regarding footwear, if you are planning on purchasing online buy from a store that has a good return policy.

 Whatever you do don’t but purely on price.
 While each of us has a budget that we need to work fit and comfort must com first.
 If you have a number of options to choose from that fit comfortably then that’s where budget comes in and if you are only going to be hiking a couple of times a year it may not be worth spending top dollar.
 So keep these steps in mind next time you purchase a new pair of hiking sfootwear and this will transfer into your enjoyment of your hiking long after the cost is forgotten.

 Testing out shoes.
 These shoes are actually two different versions of the same shoe and when I’m testing out footwear I like to know what the differences are when there’s been an ‘upgrade’